Frequently asked questions

 Kits will be shipped by Express Post via Australia Post from our headquarters in Brisbane.

 Unfortunately, due to Australian biosecurity requirements we cannot accept samples posted to our laboratory in Australia from overseas.
-We currently only offer our service within Australia, however we do have plans to expand overseas in the coming years.
+We currently only offer our service within Australia.

 The testing kit is identified by the square barcode so does not need a name of birth date filled in.
 This is optional and not required for sending your test back.